 You know, 186K followers on the Twitter page is pretty impressive.
-And this is not surprising because her page is engaging!
+And this is not surprising because her content is engaging!
 You can find inspirational tweets, helpful retweets from other platform users, and the writer's thoughts.

 9. Julie Isaac

-She became famous for her books dealing with writing procrastination, shyness, perfectionism, and lack of inspiration.
+Julie Isaac became famous for her books dealing with writing procrastination, shyness, perfectionism, and lack of inspiration.

 Now she is active as a book coach.